 Integration With Xhprof

-Webproﬁler collects high level Drupal data structure.
+Webprofiler collects a high-level Drupal data structure.
 For example, if we need PHP function level data, we need a hierarchical proﬁler like XHProf (or Tideways for PHP > 7.x).
 The Drupal XHProf module adds a new data collector for Webproﬁler

 As you can see from its extensive features, Devel is an invaluable tool for constructing and coding websites.
 It has developer and debugging utilities to help ensure more efficiency during the most common development tasks.
 If you are a website developer, you should consider using Devel for all of your Drupal site development.